mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 # mount /dev/disk/by-id/usb-Samsung_SSD_960_EVO_250G_012938001243-0:0-part1 /tmp/mnt/boot/efi
 ```

+### 3.2.1.
+Installing from an existing Arch Linux install

 If you are running from an existing Arch Linux install or the Arch ISO, installing a base system is as easy as running `pacstrap` on the mountpoint of the root filesystem:

 ```
-# pacstrap -K /tmp/mnt base linux-lts linux-firmware neovim
+# pacstrap -K /tmp/mnt base perl neovim
 [lots of output]
 ```

-Notice that I've chosen to install the LTS kernel, which is in general a good idea when depending on out-of-tree kernel modules such as ZFS or NVIDIA drivers.
-Feel free to install the latest kernel if you prefer, but remember to be careful when updating the system for module breakage.
-I've also thrown in `neovim` because there are no editors installed by default, but you can use whatever you prefer.
+I've also thrown in `neovim` because there are no editors installed by default in `base`, but feel free to use whatever you prefer. `perl` is also required by several packages, and not installing it may trigger unpredictable issues later.

 Now enter the new system with `arch-chroot`: